LUOMUS / Pekka Malinen

 The main aim of the FlyHigh project is to facilitate cross-sectorial transfer of knowledge and training of researchers as well as technical staff in bridging the gap between scientific results and their application into novel business ideas and high level research.
 The exchange programme involves researchers, students, laboratory and technical staff of scientific collections from Finland (University of Helsinki), Spain (University of Alicante, company Bioflytech), Serbia (University of Novi Sad), and South Africa (company Agriprotein).

-The project is funded by EU Horizon 2020 Marie Skłodowska-Curie actions Research and Innovation Staff Exchange Programme, project 645636.
+The project was funded by EU Horizon 2020 Marie Skłodowska-Curie actions Research and Innovation Staff Exchange Programme, project 645636, and ended in June 2018.